-- In case of a CERN design, CERN is responsible for the performance - In case of an external design, performance requirements must be specified - The Voltage Source must undergo acceptance tests to validate performance! - Important specification parameters: - Output noise: frequency domain, time domain
+- Procured in industry: a performance requirement specification must be written - The Voltage Source must undergo acceptance tests to validate performance! - Important specification parameters: - Output noise: frequency domain, time domain

 7.3.4.2 Output voltage frequency-domain noise

 The Power Supply conducted noise emissions measured at the output terminals shall be lower than the mask level shown in Figure 20, both for differential and dissymmetrical mode noise, regardless of the Power Supply state or output power and voltage levels while running.
 Quasi-peak measurement is required for all the measures in the range.